Where did the sensory garden originate?

 For adding scent to your garden look at incorporating herbs such as lemongrass, mint or rosemary.
 You can also find some great textures from the velvet-like leaves of rose campion or sage, to the ‘stringy’ feel of grasses.
 Why not also grow some edible plants you can harvest with your child?
 The sweetness of strawberries is a great choice for the summer and offers a fun way to incorporate taste into your sensory garden!

-More ways to explore textures
+More ways to explore textures in a sensory garden

 Introducing textures through a selection of plants is a great way to encourage your child to interact with nature whilst developing their senses.
 Other interactive approaches are to include activity areas where children can quite literally get their hands stuck in…and we all know they love to get messy!
 These areas can be incorporated easily by adding raised Troughs where a selection of textured items can be stored to explore.